 I once had a personal trainer who worked me so hard in our first session that the next morning I honestly thought I might need to go to the hospital.
 It was incredibly difficult to lower myself to a seated position (I literally had to grasp things for help), and I was walking up stairs sideways for days.
 If you hear that story and think, “Wow!
 Must have been a great workout!” then we need to have a chat.
 Debilitating soreness is never a good thing, and the presence of soreness is a crappy indicator of muscle growth and adaptation.
 My trainer pushed me far beyond my ability levels, and that was a mistake.

-We experience muscle soreness when our bodies are repairing damage to our muscles.
-While that may sound scary, muscle damage is actually a good thing.
+We experience muscle soreness when our bodies are repairing damage to our muscles, and in particular, soreness is associated with the eccentric part of movements.
+While muscle damage may sound scary, it’s actually a good thing.
 Muscle damage comes in the form of “microtears” in our muscles.
 When our muscles experience these microtears, our bodies work to repair the tears and rebuild our muscles, which causes our muscles to grow bigger and stronger.
 The process of rebuilding our muscles can sometimes cause soreness immediately after or a day or two after a workout (called Delayed Onset Muscle Soreness or “DOMS”).

-Further, how we experience soreness has a genetic component—some people get really sore, and others rarely ever experience soreness.
-Remember, the sorer you are, the more difficult your next workout will be to complete.
-You don’t want to push yourself so hard in your workouts that it limits your ability to train the rest of the week.
+Finally, how we experience soreness has a genetic component—some people get really sore, and others rarely ever experience soreness.
+Remember, the more sore you are, the more difficult your next workout will be to complete.
+You do not want to push yourself so hard in your workouts that it limits your ability to train and move the rest of the week.
 While a moderate level of soreness is fine, pushing yourself past your limits so that you can barely lower yourself to sit on the toilet is not recommended.

 Replace “Sweat Is Just Fat Crying”